Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/Post.md

 }
 ```

-In this case, the impurity comes from the fact that this function generates side-effects by interacting with the standard output stream.
+In this case, the impurity comes from the fact that this function generates side effects by interacting with the standard output stream.
 Since its evaluation influences something other than its returned value, it breaks the second rule we outlined earlier.

 As a general rule, **any function that doesn't return anything** (or whose return value may be ignored) **is guaranteed to be impure**, because a pure function without a return value is inherently useless.
 Furthermore, if a function executes asynchronously, it's also a reliable giveaway that a function is impure, since asynchrony naturally comes from I/O operations.